 Flossing with braces

 Many people unfortunately think that flossing is not possible with braces.
 In reality, excellent instruments exist to make flossing with braces a breeze.
 We can show you different techniques and provide samples of various products so you can decide which one will work best for you.
-Many patients find that a water flosser, such as a Waterpik makes flossing easier during orthodontic treatment.
+Many patients find that a water flosser, such as a Waterpik makes flossing easier during orthodontic treatment for adults & teens.

 How do we teach proper brushing and flossing?